novayo/LeetCode/1146_Snapshot_Array/README.md

 * Memory Usage: 34.7 MB, less than 53.94% of Python3 online submissions for Snapshot Array.

 > dict to prevent sparse matrix

+---

+try_3.py: O(logn) O(n)

+* Runtime: 667 ms, faster than 46.78% of Python3 online submissions for Snapshot Array.
+* Memory Usage: 38.8 MB, less than 18.88% of Python3 online submissions for Snapshot Array.

+> bs